Rajinder K Dhamija

-Prof. Rajinder K. Dhamija (born 1962) is an Indian neurologist, health activist, researcher, and academician from New Delhi.
-He serves as the Director of the Institute of Human Behaviour and Allied Sciences (IHBAS), Delhi, and is internationally recognized for his work on stroke and movement disorders.
+Prof. Rajinder K. Dhamija is an Indian neurologist, health activist, researcher, and academician from New Delhi.
+He has been director of the Institute of Human Behaviour and Allied Sciences (IHBAS), Delhi, since 2022.

 Early life and education

-Dhamija obtained his MBBS and MD from Medical College Rohtak, followed by a DNB in Neurology.
-He completed his FRACP in Neurology from the University of Melbourne, Australia.
+Dhamija obtained his MBBS and MD from Medical College Rohtak.
+He subsequently obtained further qualifications including the Diplomate of National Board (Neurology), India.
 He was a WHO Fellow at the National Institute of Epidemiology, Chennai.

 Career

-Dhamija established the Department of Neurology at Lady Hardinge Medical College (LHMC), New Delhi, and served as its Head before becoming Director of IHBAS.
+Dhamija’s work spans stroke epidemiology, movement disorders neurorehabilitation and mental health.
+Dhamija established the Department of Neurology at Lady Hardinge Medical College (LHMC), New Delhi, and was its head before becoming director of IHBAS.
+He was additional personal physician to the Prime Minister of India between 2002-2014.

-He has published more than 140 peer-reviewed research papers and book chapters, including in prestigious journals such as *Lancet*, *Neurology*, and *BMJ*.
+He has published more than 140 peer-reviewed research papers and book chapters.